camunda/camunda-docs/versioned_docs/version-8.0/reference/status.md

 ---
 id: status
 title: "Camunda Platform 8 SaaS Status"
+description: "Camunda Platform 8 SaaS is a hosted service for the Camunda Platform 8 stack that runs on the Google Cloud Platform (GCP)."
 ---

 Camunda Platform 8 SaaS is a hosted service for the Camunda Platform 8 stack that runs on the Google Cloud Platform (GCP).
 Like any service, it might occasionally undergo availability changes.
 When availability changes, Camunda makes sure to provide you with a current service status.